evelyn-2022/CSNotes/FrontEnd/JavaScript/npm (Node Package Manager).md

 ### Install packages globally

 `npm i parcel -g` to install packages globally.
 Then we can use the global tools directly in the command line without the intermediate step of an npm script.
+It will not show up in node*modules folder. `npm root -g` can show you where these packages go.
-However, most of these tools actually _advise developers to always install the tools locally_ so that they can always stay on the latest version.
+However, most of these tools actually *advise developers to always install the tools locally\* so that they can always stay on the latest version.

 ## Polyfilling